VFORK(2) Linux Programmer's Manual VFORK(2)

 4.3BSD; POSIX.1-2001 (but marked OBSOLETE).
 POSIX.1-2008 removes the specification of vfork().
 The requirements put on vfork() by the standards are weaker than those put on fork(2), so an implementation where the two are synonymous is compliant.
 In particular, the programmer cannot rely on the parent remaining blocked until the child either terminates or calls execve(2), and cannot rely on any specific behavior with respect to shared memory.

 This page is part of release 5.13 of the Linux man-pages project.
-A description of the project, and information about reporting bugs, can be found at http://www.kernel.org/doc/man-pages/.
-Linux 2012-08-05 VFORK(2)
+A description of the project, information about reporting bugs, and the latest version of this page, can be found at https://www.kernel.org/doc/man-pages/.
+Linux 2021-03-22 VFORK(2)